sumx86-zz/RpiHD/README.md

     sudo ./build.sh

     # This creates the server executable /usr/bin/rpi_server
-    # Also creates the directory /var/log/rpihd which is used by the server
+    # Also creates the directory /var/log/rpihd which is used by the server and another executable called rpilog to display server log
     ```

 * On the raspberry pi: